Osedea/react-native-action-bar/README.md

 badgeColor | [Badge](./Badge.js).propTypes.backgroundColor | The color of all badges
-badgeTextColor | [Badge](./Badge.js).propTypes.color | The color of the text of the badges containerStyle | View.propTypes.style | Style of the container of the bar (has the backgroundColor) elevation | React.PropTypes.number | On Android, to 'control' the Shadow dropped by the bar (default is `2`) iconContainerStyle | View.propTypes.style | See the [Icon](./Icon.js) component (applies to all Icons (left and right) iconImageStyle | Image.propTypes.style | See the [Icon](./Icon.js) component (applies to all Icons (left and right)
+badgeTextColor | [Badge](./Badge.js).propTypes.color | The color of the text of the badges containerStyle | View.propTypes.style | Style of the container of the bar (has the backgroundColor) disableShadows | React.PropTypes.bool | If you want the ActionBar to drop a shadow or not (The default is `false`) disableStatusBarHandling | React.PropTypes.bool | If you want the ActionBar to set the color/style of the StatusBar (The default is `false`) elevation | React.PropTypes.number | On Android, to 'control' the Shadow dropped by the bar (default is `2`) iconContainerStyle | View.propTypes.style | See the [Icon](./Icon.js) component (applies to all Icons (left and right) iconImageStyle | Image.propTypes.style | See the [Icon](./Icon.js) component (applies to all Icons (left and right)